Gad-Bioinfo-Lab/cnvCompare/README.md

          By default, if this option is not activated, the counts are realised chromosome by chromosome
       -d, --dict <string>: Path to the dictionnary file used to populate the chomosome list
          Mainly used for non-human genomes, if not provided will used chromosomes : [1-22],X,Y,MT/M
       --vcf : Input files are in VCF format
+         The vcf could contain several samples, but a "CN" tag is needed in the "FORMAT" field.
+         Or a "VALUE" or "CN" tag in the "INFO" field.
+In this case, only 1 sample is counted by line.
+         The VCF must contains the "SVTYPE" tag in the "INFO" field.
+         These simply are vcf 4.1+ specifications.
       --bed : Input files are in BED format
       -s, --suffix <string>: The suffix used to name the ouput files
          The output files are written in the same path of the input file, adding this suffix in their names before the extension (.vcf or .bed or anyhting else) (default : "count")